Siege of Coruña: Battle of El Burgo bridge

-On 18 May English scouts soon reported a Spanish force of some 8,500 -10,000 raw levies under the command of the Andrada and Altamira which were attempting to reinforce the town, having crossed the bridge of El Burgo five miles south Coruna.
-Norreys at once set off to take the bridge and drive the Spanish away, but with only 1,700 men the first attempt failed.
-The Spanish began to entrench themselves around the bridge but after reinforcements from Sir Edward Norreys, Colonel Sidney and Captain Cooper, Norreys was able to lead nine regiments of pikemen and musketeers totalling 6,000.
-With the push of the pike the English managed to drive the Spanish back over the narrow two hundred yard long bridge which spanned a river and was then were able to surround and barricade them.
-In the ensuing fight and under hail of musket fire over 1,000 were killed wounded or captured, Norreys captured a Spanish Royal Standard as a trophy.
-English casualties were few and included Edward Norreys who was wounded by a sword slash to the head.
+On the 16th of May Norris led a sizable force out of the city to crush the Spanish forces under Count Andrade, who, had crossed the bridge of El Burgo five miles south of Coruña.
+Norris at once set off to take the bridge and drive the Spanish away, but with only 1,700 men the first attempt failed after the Spanish charged and broke the Englishmen crossing the bridge.
+Another charge was ordered, but with Count Andrade personally leading the Spanish counter-charge the assault failed.
+The Spanish began to entrench themselves around the bridge but after reinforcements from Colonel Sidney and Captain Cooper, Norris was able to lead nine regiments of pikemen and musketeers totalling 6,000.
+With the push of the pike the English managed to drive the Spanish back over the narrow two hundred yard long bridge which spanned a river and were then able to surround and barricade them.
+In the ensuing fight and under hail of musket fire over 1,000 were killed wounded or captured, Norris captured a Spanish Royal Standard as a trophy.
+English casualties numbered around 300 men and included Edward Noriss who was wounded by a sword slash to the head.
 The victorious English then went out into the countryside and laid waste to many villages.

 English retreat

 Later that day they got word that Spanish reinforcements were arriving from Santander to relieve the city.
-The following day they raised the siege, reembarked, then sailed to Lisbon.
+After burning the monastery of Santo Domingo they raised the siege, reembarked, then sailed to Lisbon.

-Despite outnumbering the defenders, the English army failed to take the city.
-Attempts by the sea were also unsuccessful, repelled by artillery fire from the castle.
+Despite vastly outnumbering the defenders, the English army failed to take the city and suffered heavy casualties.

 Aftermath

-The English army lost over 1500 men in the siege, three large ships, and four landing barges, and had to leave without supplies and carrying hundreds of injured.
+The English army lost over 1,500 men in the siege, three large ships, and four landing barges, and had to leave without supplies and carrying hundreds of injured.
 The worst damage was probably to the morale of the men.
 After being repeatedly defeated by civilians and women, it was dangerously low.
 Indiscipline and discontentment increased.
-When Drake ordered the fleet to head to Lisbon, 1000 of his men, on ten small ships, deserted and returned to England.
+When Drake ordered the fleet to head to Lisbon, 1,000 of his men, on ten small ships, deserted and returned to England.